Absent Freeholder and Leaking Flats

 I finished by asking why there was no available legislation to impose immediate penalties on the managing parties.

-I received no further reply so, in attempt to get the other lessees to assist, we returned to our solicitor who sent a letter to each of them (at least those we had alternative addresses for) of our concerns that the lease obligations had not been fulfilled by the landlord and his managing agents.
+I received no further reply from either the council or Baroness Andrews so, in attempt to get the other lessees to assist, we returned to our solicitor who sent a letter to each of them (at least those we had alternative addresses for) of our concerns that the lease obligations had not been fulfilled by the landlord and his managing agents.
 I had also established that the block buildings insurance had lapsed and if there should be a fire there would be no money to repair or reinstate the building, affecting all their interests.
 They were all asked to take the matter up with their own lenders as soon as possible.

 - The roof is in need of urgent repair and despite repeated requests to the managing agents no action has been taken.
 Whilst it may not immediately affect you, if not repaired it will harm the building as a whole during the course of time;